API Reference: arc_scope.optim¶

 to_torch(device="cpu", dtype="float64") -- Create a PyTorch tensor with requires_grad=True for gradient-based optimisation.
 Returns a tensor of shape (n_optimisable,) in unconstrained space.
 Requires torch.

 inject_into_dataset(dataset, values=None) -- Write parameter values into an xr.Dataset.
 If values is None, uses the initial values from each spec.
-Existing variables are broadcast-updated; new variables are added as scalars.
+Existing variables are broadcast-updated; new variables are added on the SCOPE y/x/time grid when available, otherwise as scalars.

 ds = params.inject_into_dataset(scope_dataset, {"fqe": 0.02, "rss": 300.0})